Blaczeus/EntryLog/README.md

 ## Future Improvements

-- Complete the time display so that it shows the period (AM/PM)
+-Complete the time display by showing AM/PM notation.
-- Implement data persistence with local storage.
+-Implement data persistence using local storage to keep track of entries across sessions.- Implement data persistence with local storage.
-- Add charts or graphs to visualize traffic over time.
+-Add charts or graphs to visualize traffic over time.